 Just lock your door, close your windows, and turn on a fan.

-No one will hear, and you’ll get your ears up to the next level in their development in no time.
+No one will hear, and you get your ears to the next level in their development in no time.

-You’ll now move on to learning two-octave dominant diminished scale shapes on the fretboard.
+You now learn two-octave dominant diminished shapes on the fretboard.

-When working out this larger scales, take a look at the fingers used on each string.
+When working larger scales, take a look at your fingers on each string.

-Dominant diminished scale fingerings are symmetrical, just like the scale itself.
+Dominant diminished fingerings are symmetrical, just like the scale itself.

-You can use the fingers 1-2-4-4 on every string going up the dominant diminished scale.
+You can use fingers 1-2-4-4 on every string going up the scale.

 Then, on the way down use 4-3-1-1.

-This’ll allow you to use one fingering on each string going up and then going down the dominant diminished scale.
+This allows you to use one fingering on each string up and then down the scale.

-Making it easy to memorize and apply to your guitar solos across the fretboard.
+Making it easy to memorize and apply across the fretboard.

 C7 Backing Track C7 Backing Track

-Once you have these two-octave dominant diminished scale shapes under your fingers, bring them together with the one-octave shapes you learned earlier in this lesson.
+Once you have these two-octave shapes under your fingers, bring them together with the one-octave shapes you learned earlier.

-Mixing scales of different lengths on the fretboard is a great way to push yourself in new creative directions in your solos.
+Mixing scales of different lengths is a great way to push yourself in new creative directions in your solos.

-You might find that you prefer certain phrases in the shorter scales, and different ones in the longer scales.
+You might find that you prefer certain phrases with shorter scales, and different ones with longer scales.

-Give this mixture exercise a try and see where it leads you in your guitar solo practice routine.
+Give this mixture exercise a try and see where it leads you in your practice routine.

-In this final section of the lesson, you’ll learn three dominant diminished scale licks over popular chord progressions.
+In this final section of the lesson, you learn three dominant diminished licks over popular chord progressions.

 When learning these lines, don’t just focus on the tension created by this scale over each 7th chord.

-Instead, notice how this tension is resolved into the next chord, or even the same chord, in the progression.
+Instead, notice how this tension is resolved in the progression.

 To paraphrase Stevie Ray Vaughan:

-If you use the dominant diminished scale in your solos and don’t resolve the tension, you’re gonna have a bad time.
+If you use dominant diminished in your solos and don’t resolve the tension, you’re gonna have a bad time.

-But, if you can resolve that tension properly, you’ll bring a new level of interest and energy to your guitar solos.
+But, if you can resolve that tension properly, you bring new levels of energy to your solos.

 There’s a fine line between a mistake and a cool lick.

-Finding that line is your goal when learning any tension creating scale such as dominant diminished on the guitar.
+Finding that line is your goal with any tension creating scale such as dominant diminished.

-To begin, this first line is played over a two-bar G7 chord, and the tension over that chord is resolved to the root note at the end of the phrase.
+This first line is played over a G7 chord, and the tension is resolved to the root at the end of the phrase.

 Click to hear half whole diminished scale 1

-Next, you’ll apply the G dominant diminished scale to the G7 chord, the V7, in a ii-V-I chord progression in the key of C major.
+Next, you apply G dominant diminished to the the V7 in a ii-V-I chord progression.

 Click to hear half whole diminished scale 2

-Lastly, here are the G and C dominant diminished scales applied to the first four bars of a G 12-bar Blues chord progression.
+Lastly, here are the G and C dominant diminished scales applied to the first four bars of a 12-bar blues progression.

 Click to hear half whole diminished scale 3